atzkenneth/dragonfly_gen/README.md

 ## 3. Sampling from a template ligand

-In the `genfromligand/` directory, Dragonfly can be applied to generate molecules based on a template SMILES string, using the following command:
+In the `genfromligand/` directory, Dragonfly can be applied to generate molecules based on a template SMILES string, using the following command.

+`-config 603` will sample molecules biased by the properties of the ligand in the SDF.
+Properties include molecular weight, rotatable bonds, hydrogen bond acceptors, hydrogen bond donors, polar surface area, and lipophilicity expressed as MolLogP.

+`-config 680` will sample molecules unbiased by the properties.
 ```
 cd genfromligand/
 python sampling.py -config 603 -epoch 305 -T 0.5 -smi_id rosiglitazone -smi "CN(CCOC1=CC=C(C=C1)CC2C(=O)NC(=O)S2)C3=CC=CC=N3" -num_mols 100